INDIGO-Initiative/indigo-data-standard/docs/data-dictionary/project.rst

 Investments
 -----------

+This section aims to collect data about three different dimensions of investment:

+•	Organisations investing in impact bond projects
+•	Initial investment commitments
+•	Return to investment in best case scenario
+•	Investor repayments (this can be updated during the life of the project)

 This is a list.
-One project can have multiple items of data.
-One item of data is defined as:
+One project can have multiple items of data, as one project can receive capital from different investors.
+One item of data represents a particular investor and is defined as:

 .. datadictionary::
    :schema: project.json